Logarithmic Comparison-Based Query Complexity for Fair Division of Indivisible Goods: Introduction

 \section{Introduction}

 \emph{Fair division} of indivisible resources concerns how to fairly allocate a set of heterogeneous indivisible goods/items to a set of agents with varying preferences for these resources~\cite{AmanatidisAzBi23}.
-The concept of fair division was initially introduced by Steinhaus~\citep{Steinhaus48,Steinhaus49} and has been extensively studied in the fields of economics, computer science, and social science.
-The primary objective of fair division is to achieve \emph{fairness} given that agents have different preferences over the resources.
+The concept of fair division was initially introduced by Steinhaus~\citep{Steinhaus48,Steinhaus49} and has since been extensively studied in the fields of economics, computer science, and social science.
+The primary objective of fair division is to achieve \emph{fairness} given that agents have different preferences for the resources.

-\paragraph{Comparison-based queries.} In the majority of existing literature, the preferences of agents are typically represented by a set of \emph{valuation functions}, where each function assigns a non-negative value to a bundle of items, reflecting how much an agent likes the particular bundle.
-There are two approaches to accessing an agent's valuation function.
-In the first approach~\cite{budish2011combinatorial,ConitzerFrSh17,procaccia2014fair,caragiannis2019unreasonable,ghodsi2021fair,bu2022complexity,CGM23,AkramiGa24}, a fair division algorithm has explicit knowledge of each agent's valuation function: the valuation functions are provided as inputs to the algorithm.
-This is called \emph{the direct revelation}.
-In the second approach~\cite{lipton2004approximately,plaut2020almost,Oh_2021}, the algorithm does not know the function explicitly.
-Instead, a \emph{value-based query} is adopted to access an agent's value for a specific bundle in each query.
-This line of research mainly focuses on optimizing the query complexity to compute a fair allocation.
+\paragraph{Query-based fair allocation.} In most existing literature, agents' preferences are typically represented by a set of \emph{valuation functions}, where each function assigns a non-negative value to every subset of items, reflecting how much an agent values it.
+In the classical setting~\cite{budish2011combinatorial,procaccia2014fair,ghodsi2021fair,bu2022complexity,AkramiGa24}, a fair division algorithm assumes explicit knowledge of each agent's valuation function: these valuation functions are provided as inputs to the algorithm.
+This is referred to as \emph{the direct revelation}.

+The direct revelation simplifies the theoretical analysis.
+However, many real-world scenarios may not fit this neat model since agents' valuation functions may be unavailable upfront.
+For example, to enhance user experience, many platforms adopt indirect and gentle approaches to understand users' preferences.
+Ridesharing platforms (e.g., Lyft and Uber) collect user ratings after each ride to gain insights into users' preferences for different types of cars.
+Similarly, online homestay platforms (e.g., Airbnb and Ctrip) use recommendation systems to suggest rooms on their main pages, learning users' preferences by analyzing their clicks and interaction histories.

+To model these scenarios, a line of works~\cite{lipton2004approximately,plaut2020almost,Oh_2021,LiMSS24} assumes that the allocation algorithm does not have explicit knowledge of agents' preferences.
+Instead, a \emph{value-based query} is adopted to access an agent's value for a specific bundle of items.
+This line of research focuses on optimizing the query complexity to compute a fair allocation.